Phil Gould (rugby league): National Rugby League

+State of Origin

 In 1992, Gould took over as coach of New South Wales in the State of Origin series.
 The Blues were victorious for the next three series.
 In 1995, at the start of the Super League war, Gould's NSW side lost 3–0 to the Paul Vautin-coached team of relative unknowns patched together from the ranks of Queenlanders loyal to the ARL.
 The following year, NSW completed a series whitewash of its own with the Brad Fittler-captained Blues becoming the first and only team to go through a series with the same unchanged squad of 17 players.
 Gould then stood down, having inspired four NSW series wins in five years.